 - Governmental authorities or other entities as required by law or regulation.

 We require these third parties to maintain the privacy and security of the personal information they access and process on our behalf.
-We do not sell or rent your personal information to unaffiliated third parties, such as sellers of goods or services, for their own business or commercial purposes.
+Other than the disclosure of your name, address and purchase data information with Epsilon Data Management as part of our membership in Epsilon’s list cooperative, we do not sell or rent your personal information to unaffiliated third parties, such as sellers of goods or services, for their own business or commercial purposes.
 We may share anonymous or aggregated information with third parties to help deliver products, services and content and for other purposes.

 - the categories of personal information that we have collected about you;